-Our in-house music and sound design production is bolstered and extended by a talent network that reaches around the globe.
+Our in-house music and sound design production are bolstered and extended by a talent network that reaches around the globe.
 We are simply graced and fortunate to know and work with some of the most talented and creative people in the world — voiceover, acting and singing talent, orchestral instrumentalists, rock bands, and electronic artists — who help us to deliver whatever your project needs to reach its potential.

 Original Music Composition and Production